A Guide to Threadlifts in Singapore (2020)

 How long does it take to see effects of a threadlift?

-Most patients can see instant effects once their face heals and collagen forms.
+Most patients can see effects after their face heals and collagen forms.

 How long do the effects last?